Home

 Mark 13:21-23

-These false Christs' arising are showing great signs and wonders that are so convincing that it might even deceive the very elect of God if that were possible.
-Not a few lunatics thinking they are literally Christ, it is thousands upon thousands convinced they are can rule in the Temple as God.
-For His law they substitute their law, for His works, they substitute their works, for His miracles and signs, they substitute their miracles and signs, and for His compassion, they substitute their own worldly compassion.
-These are the only false Christs who can deceive so greatly and so convincingly that they would even deceive the very elect if they were not sealed by the Spirit of promise.
-This is lawless man ruling in the Temple, as if he was God.
+These false Christs that rise are showing great signs, signifying that they are of Christ, and our Lord says that they will be so convincing that it might even deceive the very elect of God if that were possible.
+Obviously it is not a few lunatics thinking they are literally Christ, it is Pastors, Ministers, Theologians and other church rulers convincing thousands upon thousands that their rule is in love and sanctioned by God.
+They substitute their beliefs for His laws, and man's word for His works, and they substitute their sentiments for His commandments, and for His will they substitute their own will.
+These are the only false Christs who can deceive so greatly and so convincingly that they would even deceive the very elect if they were not divinely sealed by the Spirit of promise.
+This lawless man ruling in the Temple as if he was God, can only be recognized as such by those possessing the Spirit of truth.
 "He who hath an ear, let him hear."

-With this introduction, we will now take a look at all of the specific verses that use this word Antichrist.
+With this introduction, we will now take a look at all of the specific verses that use this word Antichrist to determine who is the man of sin.
 Though there are many scriptures that speak about the action of Antichrist, there are only four verses in the entire Bible that expressly use the word 'antichrist.'
 These are, 1st John 2:18, 1st John 2:22, 1st John 4:3, and 2nd John 1:7.

 1st John 2:18